-The Advanced Sports Program (ASP) has been designed for students who have a high level of involvement in sport and would like to further develop their skills in one of the specialist areas offered in the program.
+The Specialised Sports Program has been designed Sports for students who have a high level of involvement in sport and would like to further develop their skills in one of the specialist areas offered in the program.
 All teachers will look to develop the holistic person and provide opportunities where important attributes such as leadership, teamwork and discipline can be developed.
 We firmly believe that the traits needed to be successful in sport carry over into other areas such as academic and career pursuits.

-Development Officers and expertise from outside bodies are used throughout the course to foster the development of student interests and needs.
+Development officers and expertise from outside sporting organisations are used throughout the course to foster the development of student interests and needs.